10 preparatory steps for crafting your masterpiece poem

 - Have a fixed time to put words into paper.
 Make it part of your routine, make it religious.

 - If you feel you are stuck, just write about it—how you feel being stuck.
 As simple as that.

-- It doesn’t necessarily have to be a poetry.
+- It doesn’t necessarily have to be poetry.
 It can be prose too.

 - Journaling or writing for prompts helps too.

 - If nothing works, just try this.
-Take a favorite piece of writing from a book and put pen to paper, just copying the content.
-And trust me, the mere act of putting pen to paper itself helps relaxing the creative muscles and gives a fresh flow of thoughts.
+Take a favourite piece of writing from a book and put pen to paper, just copying the content.
+And trust me, the mere act of putting pen to the paper itself helps relax the creative muscles and gives a fresh flow of thoughts.

 Hope you don’t forget to exercise your writing muscle every day.

-Let me tell you, in spite of no thinking, reading or writing poetry, the act of doing nothing is also an essential part of crafting and processing poetry.
+Let me tell you, in spite of not thinking, reading or writing poetry, the act of doing nothing is also an essential part of crafting and processing poetry.